AndreaPalombi/LaserGame/README.md

 # LaserGame

-This is a Java Game where player have to escape from bouncing lasers.
-High score depends from how long player survives.
+In this game the player must avoid bouncing lasers.
+The longer he survives, the higher the score.
+It is also possible to purchase boosts to facilitate the game, consuming points.
-The game supports two mode: Normal and Hard.
+This game supports two mode: Normal and Hard.

-Is it possible buy boosts consuming score points to get the game easier.
+With small code changes (guide in the program comments) you can add other players, and change the difficulty by modifying the spawn of enemies.

+All musics within the game are open licence.